RomulosDS/MyStuff/digital_clock/README.md

-#If necessary install these packages into Ubuntu system
+#If necessary, install these packages into Ubuntu system

 sudo apt install python3 pyton3-tk